rrelyea/covid-therapeutics/README.md

 - [rrelyea.github.io/sotrovimab](https://rrelyea.github.io/sotrovimab)  - healthdata.gov data powered

 # Replacing previous Repository
-- [github.com/rrelyea/evusheld-locations-history](https://github.com/rrelyea/evusheld-locations-history) will be phased out soon, and all the sites will use the improved data on this "feed"
+- [github.com/rrelyea/evusheld-locations-history](https://github.com/rrelyea/evusheld-locations-history) has been phased out, replaced by data here.
+It will be archived soon, but has some interesting history.

 # Where does this data comes from?
 HealthData.gov collects all medical facilities with Evusheld orders/inventory and publishes it to https://healthdata.gov/Health/COVID-19-Public-Therapeutic-Locator/rxn6-qnx8